Office of the Registrar

 The undergraduate Engineering Sciences major leads to an A.B. degree.
 It provides engineering students with a common core of Science and Engineering Sciences courses.
 Interest in the various branches of engineering is accommodated through electives and usually through additional study leading to a Bachelor of Engineering or higher degree.
 For those students considering careers in such diverse fields as medicine, management, or law, the Engineering Sciences major enables them to better understand our increasingly technological society.

-Students interested in a career in Engineering should plan on completing the Bachelor of Engineering or Master’s program.
+Students interested in a career in Engineering should plan on completing the Bachelor of Engineering or a Master’s program.
 The Bachelor of Engineering degree program is accredited by the Engineering Accreditation Commission of ABET, 111 Market Place, Suite 1050, Baltimore, MD 21202-4012 - telephone (410) 347-7700; it is equivalent in technical content to the Bachelor of Science degree in Engineering offered at many other universities but is broader in scope.
 It requires a minimum of 9 courses beyond the engineering sciences major requirements for the Bachelor of Arts (A.B.).
 At least 6 courses must have significant engineering design content.
 Required courses and electives include mathematics, basic science, engineering sciences, and engineering design.
 The B.E. generally requires up to three terms in residence beyond the 12 terms required for the A.B. degree.
 Students who enter Dartmouth with advanced standing may be able to complete the B.E. at the same time as the A.B. (i.e., in four years).

 Requirements for the Master’s Degree (M.S.)

 The Faculty of the Thayer School believes that the education of all graduate students should include reasonable breadth in the areas of applied mathematics and engineering.
+The degree requirements are summarized below, and the Thayer School Guide to Programs and Courses should be consulted for specific academic requirements and more detailed information.

 In addition to the basic requirements for the Master’s degree, which include three terms in residence at Dartmouth, the Department requires:

-For the M.S. with concentration in Engineering Sciences:
+For the M.S. in Engineering Sciences:

 2. Satisfaction of the following distribution requirements: